DeNepo/debuggercises/README.md

 - Practice [Pair Programming](https://study.hackyourfuture.be/collaborating/pair-programming): two people, one computer.
 - Don't skip the examples!
 Understanding and experimenting with working code is a very efficient way to learn programming.
 - Take a look through the [Learning From Code](https://study.hackyourfuture.be/learning/learning-from-code) guide for more study tips.

+### Read, Modify, Create

+Think of these three steps in your learning each time you encounter a new skill or language feature in programming.
+Even experienced developers go through these steps when learning new technologies!

+1. __Read__: Learn to step through, predict, and understand code that other people wrote.
+1. __Modify__: Learn to change the behavior of other people's code with making small modifications.
+1. __Create__: Learn to write your own code from an empty page.

+Don't worry about making to _Create_ as fast as possible.
+The more time you spend learning to _Read_ and _Modify_, the faster you'll master _Create_.

+The exercises in this repository focus (almost) entirely on _Read_ and _Modify_.

 [TOP](#debuggercises)